What is a Dietitian?

 Students completing KU's dietetic internship graduate certificate program are eligible to complete the national examination.
 KU dietetic interns have an excellent first-time pass rate and outstanding job placement upon receiving their graduate certificate.

 Some registered dietitians hold additional certifications in specialized areas of practice.
-These are awarded through the Commission on Dietetic Registration, and/or other medical and nutrition organization and are recognized within the profession.
+These are awarded through the Commission on Dietetic Registration, and/or other medical and nutrition organizations and are recognized within the profession.
 These are not required credentials but note expertise in specialty fields.
 Some of the certifications include renal nutrition, pediatric nutrition, nutrition support, sports, and diabetes education.

 A Career in Demand